In a recent survey, one in ten Britons admitted to selling-on charity shop items for a profit. The average profit made per sale was £10.50.

 - Whilst it may be tempting to look for valuable collectors items or vintage clothing, the best way to make a profit from items is to buy things that you have some knowledge of.
 That way you’ll know whether you’re getting the item at a good price and whether there’s demand for the item.

-- Clothing is relatively difficult to make a profit on, particularly on eBay, so you should only be looking at clothes that are designer or vintage (be very careful not to buy a fake!)
+- Clothing is relatively difficult when you want to make money selling charity shop items for a profit.
+Particularly on eBay, you should only be looking at clothes that are designer or vintage (be very careful not to buy a fake!)
 For more information, read our full article on making money from vintage clothing.

 - Children’s toys are often a good buy to sell on at a higher price, particularly if they are collectors’ items.

-If this isn’t a one-off thing and you’re serious about making money this way then you’re going to need to put the effort in.
+If this isn’t a one-off thing and you’re serious about making money selling charity shop items, then you’re going to need to put the effort in.
 To get the best items you’re probably going to need to travel, so bear that cost in mind when considering what items you are going to specialise in.
-Collectibles in particular are going to be difficult to find without hard work.
+Collectibles, in particular, are going to be difficult to find without hard work.

-The obvious place to sell your items is eBay.
+The obvious place to make money selling charity shop items is eBay.
 You can sell pretty much anything you want and you can get a good sense of what price you should be looking to put your item up as.
 You will, however, have to set yourself up a business account if you’re planning on selling items you bought with the express intention to resell (you will also have to notify HMRC, more on this later.)
 Read our full article on making money on eBay here.

 eBay is slightly overpopulated, however, and you may have better luck with less common means of selling.
 Facebook, for example, has a lot of local selling pages.
 If you can find one for your area then you can post up a picture, ask for a price and see who is interested.
 You’ll be sorting everything out yourself, so you’ll be responsible for making sure everything is fair and above board, but the good thing is no-one will be taking a cut of your profit.